Topological phases of coupled Su-Schrieffer-Heeger wires: Discussions and conclusion:

-The experimental realization of these coupled SSH wires is possible in different setups, similar to experimentally realized single SSH and few coupled SSH wires.
-One possible scenario is by engineering atomic lattices on surfaces, using scanning tunnelling microscopy to create a lattice of vacancies in a chlorine monolayer on top of a Cu(100) surface \cite{dro17,kha19,hud20}.
-Here we expect the detection of the edge modes and domain walls that confirm the findings in this letter.
-Additionally, the ability to introduce a potential bias between the edges of engineered coupled wires can provide useful understanding of the coherent correlation in odd numbers of perpendicularly coupled wires.
-The presence of flat bands in the diagonally coupled wires can make the system susceptible to the interaction~\cite{bis11,cao18}, and exhibit exotic quantum states in the experimental realizations.
+The experimental realization of these coupled SSH wires is possible in a variety of setups, similar to those used for experimentally realizing single SSH wires and a few coupled SSH wires.
+One possible route is the engineering of atomic lattices on surfaces, using scanning tunneling microscopy to create a lattice of vacancies in a chlorine monolayer on top of a Cu(100) surface~\cite{dro17,kha19,hud20}.
+In such setups, one may expect the detection of edge modes and domain walls that would confirm the findings of this work.
+Additionally, the ability to introduce a potential bias between the edges of engineered coupled wires may provide useful insight into the coherent correlations in systems with an odd number of perpendicularly coupled wires.
+The presence of flat bands in diagonally coupled wires can make the system susceptible to interaction effects~\cite{bis11,cao18}, potentially leading to exotic quantum states in experimental realizations.

-For single SSH wire, there is an established adiabatic correspondence between its topological phases and the symmetry protected topological (SPT) phases of the 1D SSH-Hubbard model at half filling and the dimerized spin-$\frac{1}{2}$ Heisenberg chain~\cite{hid92,man12,mik22}.
-The knowledge about the phase diagrams of arbitrary number of coupled SSH chains can facilitate the understanding of possible similar correspondence with equivalent coupled SSH-Hubbard wires or coupled Heisenberg wires.
-The largely known behavior in uniform systems with vanishing dimerization~\cite{lin97,dag96,giamarchi04} should facilitate such understanding effort.
-However, the complexity of the coupled wires in addition to the possible competition between different extreme limits can lead to more rich behaviors~\cite{abd25}.
-Nevertheless, it is established that ground states of systems in SPT phases can be used as resources for measurement based quantum computation~\cite{bre08,miy10,els12,mil15,ste17,rau23,adh24}.
-Therefore, the identification of SPT phases in coupled SSH-Hubbard and dimerized Heisenberg chains can be useful for experimental realization of such resources.
-Investigations are ongoing in this direction.
+For a single SSH wire, there is an established adiabatic correspondence between its topological phases and the symmetry-protected topological (SPT) phases of the one-dimensional SSH-Hubbard model at half filling and the dimerized spin-$\frac{1}{2}$ Heisenberg chain~\cite{hid92,man12,mik22}.
+Knowledge of the phase diagrams for an arbitrary number of coupled SSH chains can facilitate the understanding of possible analogous correspondences in coupled SSH-Hubbard wires or coupled Heisenberg wires.
+The well-known behavior of uniform systems with vanishing dimerization~\cite{lin97,dag96,giamarchi04} should further support such an effort.
+However, the complexity of coupled wires, together with the possible competition between different extreme limits, can lead to richer behavior~\cite{abd25}.
+Investigations in this direction are ongoing.

+Finally, it is well established that ground states of systems in strictly one-dimensional nontrivial SPT phases can serve as resources for measurement-based quantum computation~\cite{bre08,miy10,els12,mil15,ste17,rau23,adh24}.
+Quasi-one-dimensional and two-dimensional SPT systems are still under investigation~\cite{wei12,ste19}.
+Therefore, identifying SPT phases in coupled SSH-Hubbard and dimerized Heisenberg chains may be useful for realizing such resources.